notbxno/vatssa-procedures-hub/docs/Enroute/AFRS_FSS/South Africa (FAXX)/faca-w.md

 There is no SELCAL capabilities within the Cape Town FIR.

 !!! info
     All arrival clearances are to be transmitted through voice on initial contact.
-CPDLC may not be used for this function.
+CPDLC may not be used for this function to issue arrival clearances.

 ## Squawk Allocation